 With type 1 diabetes, the immune system attacks and destroys the beta cells to the point where the body no longer receives the insulin it needs.
 As a result, glucose accumulates in the blood and can cause serious complications, sometimes fatal, if no treatment is undertaken.

 Several symptoms can point to type 1 diabetes, including unusual thirst, frequent urination, intense hunger, unexplained weight loss, mood changes, weak spells or blurred vision.
 In any case, only blood tests in a laboratory can confirm the diagnosis, so it’s important to see a healthcare professional as soon as suspicion arises.

 How do you manage type 1 diabetes?

-This life-saving treatment has other key components: measuring blood glucose using a glucose meter, establishing a proper diet plan, calculating and spreading out carbohydrates, and exercising, for example.
+This life-saving treatment has other key components: measuring blood glucose using a glucose meter, establishing a proper diet plan, calculating and spreading out carbohydrates and exercising.

 What are the potential complications?

-If it isn’t adequately controlled, type 1 diabetes can bring about consequences such as heart, kidney, eye or mouth disease as well as foot and skin disorders, which is why it should be managed effectively from the outset to prevent such risks.
+If it is not adequately treated, type 1 diabetes can bring about consequences such as heart, kidney, eye or mouth disease as well as foot and skin disorders, which is why it should be managed effectively from the outset to prevent such risks.